prohippo/pyelly/README.txt

                       simplify semantic feature check by generative semantics extend generative semantic unit tests
-                      add bad application to test error reporting
+                      add bad application to test error reporting 0.5.1  -  12sep2014  fix problems with error reporting and recovery extend bad application for integration testing

 New versions will reflect major changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure correct operation.